Air Traffic Controller (series): Boku wa Koukuu Kanseikan: Airport Hero Kanku

 This is the first game in the series to include night scenarios.

 Air Traffic Controller for Nintendo DS

-Air Traffic Chaos was released in the United States by Majesco Entertainment under the name Air Traffic Chaos.
+Air Traffic Chaos was released in the United States by Majesco under the name Air Traffic Chaos.
 It has previously been released in Japan under the name ぼくは航空管制官 (I Am An Air Traffic Controller), and later in Europe under the title Air Traffic Controller by DS.
 A video game demo was made available before its release for the Wii's Nintendo Channel.

 Air Traffic Chaos involves the player taking control of an airport control tower for a period.
 During this period the player needs to achieve a certain score based on orders given to planes and safe take offs and landings.
 The game has a total of 15 challenges.

 The airports in Air Traffic Chaos are all five international and domestic Japanese airports.
 They are: